JacobTsafatinos/Git101/README.md

 ![git branch example](visuals/git-branch-checkout.png)

-3. ```git add``` is a simple one, this moves whatever files you give it to the staging aread (also known as the index).
+3. ```git add``` moves whatever files you give it to the staging area (also known as the index).
 This tells git to include these files in the next commit.

 4.```git commit``` takes any files in the staging area and adds them to the local repository.
 More specifically it creates a new commit object containing your changes, a pointer to it's parent commit, and a SHA identifier, it then updates the HEAD to point to this newly created commit. [(as well as some other things that you can read about in this great post about the anatomy of a commit.)](https://blog.thoughtram.io/git/2014/11/18/the-anatomy-of-a-git-commit.html)